justinjoco/go-tutorial/docs/concurrency/channels.md

 ### Non-Buffered Channels

-By default channels are _unbuffered_, meaning that they will only accept sends (chan <-) if there is a corresponding receive (<- chan) ready to receive the sent value
+By default channels are _unbuffered_, meaning that they will only accept sends (chan <-) if there is a corresponding receive (`<-chan`) ready to receive the sent value

-Syntax:
 ```go
 channel := make(chan ElementType)
 ```